adamante/sagenda-calendar-wp/readme.txt

 == Upgrade Notice ==
+= 0.7.5 =
+* FIXED : compatibility with Guttenberg and Twenty Nineteen theme.

+== Changelog ==

 = 0.7.4 =
-* TRANSLATIONS : Updated German translations.
+* TRANSLATIONS : Updated to match the new

-== Changelog ==
 = 0.7.3 =
 * FIXED : Bug of formatting event displayed after 23:00.
 * FIXED : Bug when displaying snack bar notification making a dirty table border layout.
 * TRANSLATIONS : Make 2 different translations for : pt_PT, pt_BR, instead of one (pt).

 = 0.7.2 =
 * IMPROVED : Time format in the left margin of the week and day view is also customizable.